MaxSultan/front-end-min/README.md

 # Documentataion

-compressResizeBlobify is a function that accepts an options object.
-The object has the following properties:
+compressResizeBlobify is a function that accepts a file and options object.

 file (required) -
 image url | image blob data | an image file if not added the functions fails immediately and returns an error.
 Currently only supports .jpeg and .png files

+The object has the following properties:

 aspectRatioPreserved (Boolean) --
 true|false